skuid/sfdc-vcs-tutorial/README.md

     </pagetitle>
 ```

+*Note: For larger changes that involve moving components around, you should still make your changes from Skuid.
+Handwriting XML is not encouraged.*

 Once I've done that and saved my file, the next thing I'll do is push it to my Org.
+The `skuid push` command reads our XML and JSON and sends it to the org we have configured.
+The `-f` flag is specifying the Skuid Page that we're targeting.

 ```bash
 $ skuid push -f skuidpages/SkuidCLITest.json